rafeed035/SpringJdbcProject/README.md

 # SpringJdbcProject
-A basic demo shop inventory project using spring jdbc.
+A basic demo shop inventory project using Spring JDBC.
-The project will demonstrate the basic crud operations.
+The project will demonstrate the basic CRUD operations.

 Technologies used - Java, Spring Framework, MySQL database.